-Links object files.

-lorder

-Finds the best order for member files in an object library.

-make

-Maintains up-to-date versions of programs.

-nm

-Displays the symbol table of an object file.

-prof

-Displays object file profile data.

-size

-Displays the section sizes of the Extended Common Object File slibclean memory.

-Format (XCOFF) object files.

-Removes any currently unused modules in kernel and library

-strings

-Finds the printable strings in an object or binary file.

-strip
+Id Links object files. lorder Finds the best order for member files in an object library. make Maintains up-to-date versions of programs. nm Displays the symbol table of an object file. prof Displays object file profile data. size Displays the castion sizes of the Extended Common Object File Displays the section sizes of the Extended Common Object File Format (XCOFF) object files. slibclean Removes any currently unused modules in kernel and library memory. strings strip Finds the printable strings in an object or binary file.
 Reduces the size of an Extended Common Object File Format (XCOFF) object file by removing information used by the binder and symbolic debug program.